 As shown in \href{fig:energies}{Fig. 3}, our sample is well fit by $\gamma$ = -2.4 $\pm$ 0.1.
-For the same source, at centimetric wavelengths, the energy distribution of single pulses was found to be well fitted by a log-normal distribution with $\mu$ = 1.34 and $\sigma$ = 0.57 at 3.1\,GHz \citep{yan2015}, and $\mu$ = 0.72 and $\sigma$ = 0.22 at 8.6\,GHz \citep{yan}.
-The difference with our result is expected given the sample size, where the authors have considered 1900+ and 2300+ pulses, respectively.
+For the same source, at cm-wavelengths, the energy distribution of single pulses was found to be well fit by a log-normal distribution with $\mu$ = 1.34 and $\sigma$ = 0.57 at 3.1\,GHz \citep{yan2015}, and $\mu$ = 0.72 and $\sigma$ = 0.22 at 8.6\,GHz \citep{yan}.
+The difference with our result was expected given the sample size, where the authors considered 1900+ and 2300+ pulses, respectively.
 However, it is known that pulsars show a bimodal behaviour: their regular emission is well modelled with a log-normal distribution \citep{Burke-Spolaor2012}, while giant pulses are modelled by a power-law distribution \citep{Ramesh2010}.
-In the case of the GC magnetar, previous studies on the single pulse peak flux densities of giant pulses at 8.4 GHz, found that they are not well fitted by a log-normal distribution \citep{Pearlman_2018}.
+In the case of the GC magnetar, previous studies on the single pulse peak flux densities of giant pulses at 8.4 GHz, found that they are not well fit by a log-normal distribution \citep{Pearlman_2018}.
 Given the steep spectral index in pulsars, the observable events at millimetre wavelengths could correspond to the most energetic pulses.
 Alternatively, a power-law relation for the cumulative energy distribution would be the result of the limited energy range of our pulses.
-Extending the observations with on-source time and frequency coverage will increase the sample and permit us to have a better general picture of the behaviour of PSR 1745-2900.
+Extending the observations with on-source time and frequency coverage will increase the sample and will provide us with a better general picture of the behaviour of PSR 1745-2900.

-Our $\gamma=-2.4\pm0.1$ is consistent with other magnetars' energy distributions at cm-wavelengths.
-For XTE J1810$-$197 (PSR J1809$-$1943) giant pulses, it has been reported values between -2.1 and -7.68 at 1.4 GHz, between -1.78 and -2.86 at 4.9 GHz, and between -0.89 and -1.89 at 8.35 GHz.
+Our $\gamma=-2.4\pm0.1$ is consistent with the energy distributions of other magnetar at cm-wavelengths.
+For XTE J1810$-$197 (PSR J1809$-$1943) giant pulses, values between -2.1 and -7.68 at 1.4 GHz, between -1.78 and -2.86 at 4.9 GHz, and between -0.89 and -1.89 at 8.35 GHz have been reported.
 The differences could be attributed to its intrinsic magnetar variability and the observations at different frequencies (see Table 2 in \citealt{xte}).